thegoldgoat/mips_emulator/README.md

 2. 3 32bit operation specific registers
 3. 2 GB RAM for text, static data, dynamic data and stack

+## Memory protection

+While parsing the input executable, which contains text and data segment sizes, create two Virtual Memory Areas and add them to the Memory Class

+During execution, the VirtualMachine class should notify the Memory class if the next read/write is for accessing .data/.text

 ## Compile

 Install dependencies first: